“Stone (Thobar Phádraig)”

 This poem is excerpted with permission from The Sea in You: Twenty Poems of Requited and Unrequited Love by David Whyte.

-Listen to his On Being episode “The Conversational Nature of Reality.”
+Listen to David Whyte’s On Being interview, “The Conversational Nature of Reality.”